 In some cases, extra tough workouts or very long runs can also make your tendons inflamed and swollen.
 As a result, there could be some nerve compression.
 And that can lead to temporary heel tingling that should clear up once the inflammation dies down.

 Like your plantar fascia, inflammation in your Achilles tendon can leave you with tingling in your heels.
 Often, that inflammation develops when you work out too hard or neglect stretching and rest days.
-Now, even when the Achilles tendon is only tight, it can make your foot bend backwards as you walk.
+Now, even when the Achilles tendon is only tight, it can make your foot bend backward as you walk.
 (This is called dorsiflexion.)
 That strange movement puts extra pressure on the nerve that runs beneath your heel.
-And that’s why you tingling heels could be associated with tendinitis.
+And that’s why your tingling heels could be associated with tendinitis.

 8) Bad Shoe Choices